Facing the Black Swan - How the Leisure Industry survives COVID-19

 An example of this might be your booking system or pricing approach.

-Check if your current or past approach really is the best to re-enter once this period is over.
-Most likely, some of your approaches will be abundant.
+Check if your current or past approach really is the best one to re-enter once this period is over.
+In fact, according to an article by The Drum, 86% of consumers say they have changed their behaviour as a direct result of Covid-19.
+Most likely, some of your approaches will be obsolete and could use a fresh-look at them.
 Be ready by preparing now.

 Are you more focused on rebuilding your pricing strategy in regard to the situation and its recovery?
 Have a look at the comprehensive checklist we have composed to get you started on finding your optimal price.